No, both poles are equally strong.

 No, magnets should not harm any of these appliances.

 There are no known health concerns with exposure to permanent magnetic fields.
-In fact, many people believe that magnets can be used to speed up the healing process.
 There may be issues with people with pacemakers or other implanted medical devices handling or being around strong magnets.
 We are not medical professionals, so we cannot offer complete guidance on pacemaker safety.
 We've shared what we do know in our article about Pacemaker Safety.
 Please consult a physician for this information.
 There are several safety concerns when handling strong magnets.
 Please refer to our Safety Page for complete details.

 Maybe...The strong magnetic fields of these magnets can damage certain magnetic media such as floppy disks, credit cards, magnetic I.D. cards, cassette tapes, video tapes or other such devices.
 They can also damage televisions, VCRs, computer monitors and other CRT displays.
 Never place neodymium magnets near any of these appliances.
 As for other electronics such as cell phones, iPods, flash drives, calculators and similar devices that do not contain magnetic storage media, probably not, but it is best to err on the safe side and try to avoid close contact between neo magnets and electronics.